Experience an unforgettable tour in Shiraz in 2 Days

-You can also take a look at the beautiful mosques and their eye-catching tile works as well as a historic Vakil bazaar.
+You can also take a look at the beautiful mosques and their eye-catching tile works, as well as a historic Vakil bazaar.
 At this point and after visiting these places, you may get hungry.
-The traditional restaurants and cafes around Zand surrounding sites can be a great option for you to taste the most delicious Iranian food.
+The traditional restaurants and cafes around Zand and its surrounding sites can be a great option for you to taste the most delicious Iranian food.

 In the evening

 Ok, resting is enough.
-There is not much time left and there are still many attractions you must visit!
-In the afternoon, we suggest you visit the Arg-e Karim Khan, which has been reigned from the Zand era.
-With a lovely courtyard full of citrus trees and a central pool, it's a bit hard to say that once a time it was a prison once!
+There is not much time left, and there are still many attractions you must visit!
+In the afternoon, we suggest you visit the Arg-e Karim Khan, which has been restored since the Zand era.
+With a lovely courtyard full of citrus trees and a central pool, it's a bit hard to say that once it was a prison!

 We continue our trip in Shiraz to one of the gardens that are listed on the UNESCO World Heritage Site.
-Eram garden, this gorgeous garden, with delicious cherry trees, in addition to the beautiful flowers, also owns a magnificent mansion with beautiful tiled decoration that excursion in this garden can make an enjoyable experience for you.
+Eram Garden is a beautiful garden with delicious cherry trees, beautiful flowers, and a magnificent mansion with beautiful tiled decoration; an excursion in this garden can be an enjoyable experience for you.

 At the sunset

-We will end our journey to Shiraz by spending our night with two famous Iranian poets, Hafez and Saadi.
+We will end our journey to Shiraz by spending the night with two famous Iranian poets, Hafez and Saadi.
 Iranians from every tribe are strangely in love with these two great poets and wise men.
-Hafez's tomb is always full of foreign and domestic tourists who have traveled to Shiraz to pay tribute to this great person. you can read more about him and his tomb: Tomb of Hafez; the most famous Persian poet
+Hafez's tomb is always full of foreign and domestic tourists who have traveled to Shiraz to pay tribute to this great person.
+You can read more about him and his tomb here: Tomb of Hafez; the most famous Persian poet